-FILED PURSUANT TO RULE 424(b)(5) REGISTRATION STATEMENT NO. 333-34137 AND REGISTRATION STATEMENT NO. 333-63456

-PROSPECTUS SUPPLEMENT (to prospectuses dated May 8, 1998 and August 30, 2001)

-October 22, 2001

-6,400,000 Shares

-[LOGO IMPAC]

-Impac Mortgage Holdings, Inc.
+FILED PURSUANT TO RULE 424(b)(5) REGISTRATION STATEMENT NO. 333-34137 AND REGISTRATION STATEMENT NO. 333-63456 +The information contained in this preliminary prospectus supplement is not +complete and may be changed.
+This preliminary prospectus supplement and the + +accompanying prospectuses are not an offer to sell these securities, and we + +are not soliciting offers to buy these securities, in any jurisdiction where + +the offer or sale is not permitted.
+PRELIMINARY PROSPECTUS SUPPLEMENT (to prospectuses dated May 8, 1998 and August 30, 2001) Subject to completion October 10, 2001 ------6,000,000 Shares [LOGO IMPAC] Impac Mortgage Holdings, Inc. Common Stock